ncatlab/nlab-content/pages/16346.md

 For the second adjoint quadruple this is the statement that the [[Cahiers topos]] has [[differential cohesion]] relative to that of [[smooth spaces]], as discussed at _[[formal smooth infinity-groupoids]]_.

-For the third adjoint quadruple this is the statement that [[super formal smooth infinity-groupoids]] exhibits [[graded differential cohesion]] over formal smooth $\infty$-groupoids.
+For the third adjoint quadruple this is the statement that [[super formal smooth infinity-groupoids|super formal smooth spaces]] exhibits [[graded differential cohesion]] over formal smooth spaces.

 =--

-For brevity we now set
+For convenience, from now on we notationally abbreviate:

 $$
   \mathbf{H} \coloneqq SuperFormalSmooth0Type